Confessions of a Catholic Nymphomaniac - A Staged Reading

 Written & Performed by Emma Pyne.

-Sexually liberated at twenty-three, slut-shamed at twenty-four, this is the story of how an Irish (former) Catholic girl struggles to overcome her generational shame around sex and find her way back to her bawdy true self.
+When she is slut-shamed by a national tabloid at the age of twenty-four, and branded a Nymphomaniac by the people of her small Irish town, this (former) Catholic girl's life is turned upside down and she struggles to overcome her generational shame around sex and find her way back to her bawdy true self.

 In turn hilarious, raunchy, and poignant, this is a powerful and timely story about a free-spirited woman kicking back against organized religion and the patriarchy.
 It is a love letter to women and girls everywhere, reassuring them they are not alone, disgusting, or shameful for having normal sexual desires.

 Born in Belfast during the ‘Troubles’ and the reason her family fled to the south, Emma Pyne an actor and writer, a graduate of City University, London, The Limerick School of Art & Design, Ireland and The Lee Strasberg Theatre & Film Institute, Los Angeles.
 Growing up in Ireland at a time when talking openly about sex was very taboo, Confessions Of A Catholic Nymphomaniac has been a long time coming.
 It is her debut solo play.

 EMMA PYNE - Biography

 A native of County Clare, Ireland, Emma Pyne is an actor, writer, and filmmaker.
 At school she performed in countless musical productions and comedy skits.
 At Art College, she was part of a glam-rock covers band called The Alvin Purple Experience.

 After college she moved to London where she was queen of the London Fetish club scene in the mid 90s, appearing on the cover of Skin Two magazine in 1996, one in particular that Stanley Kubrick requested for his research of Eyes Wide Shut.